uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 ### Part 1a: `Attribute` Selection

-The restaurant buildout came in under budget, and the restaurant owner is asking which `attributes` would be most beneficial to add with the remaining funds.
+**Before opening**, the restaurant buildout came in under budget, and the restaurant owner is asking which `attributes` would be most beneficial to add with the remaining funds.
 For practical purposes, you should imagine that you don't have any of the `attributes` already and they are all equally feasible to add.
 The budget allows for the addition of up to 5 `attributes`.

 Your first task is to help the restaurant owner select `attributes` that successful restaurants share (and determine what succeful even means).
 You must decide exactly which `attributes` would provide the most value, and back up with statistical analysis the ones you determine.